Bourne Town Hall, Lincolnshire: History

 The courtroom became the venue for the Kesteven quarter session hearings, alternating with Sleaford, from an early stage.
 The building also became the home for the local horse-drawn fire engine in 1890 and the clock in the clock tower was illuminated by gas light from 1900.
 The clock tower was destroyed in a serious fire on 31 October 1933, and rather than replacing the clock tower, civic leaders decided to install a new clock within the pediment at the top of the building.
 The fire service itself relocated from the town hall to South Street in 1946.

 The town hall served as the headquarters of Bourne Urban District Council for much of the 20th century but ceased to be the local seat of government when the enlarged South Kesteven District Council was formed in 1974.
 Instead, it became the regular meeting place of Bourne Town Council which was formed at that time.
 The courtroom was redesigned to create a larger waiting area in 1974 and an extension at the rear of the building was completed in 1992.

 Magistrates' court hearings in Bourne were withdrawn by Her Majesty's Courts Service in 2008 and the building fell completely vacant after South Kesteven District Council relocated its remaining locally based staff to the new South Kesteven Community Point in the Corn Exchange at Abbey Road in 2014.
 Bourne Town Council also began using the South Kesteven Community Point as their meeting place at that time.
-In March 2018 ownership of the building passed to a new entity, Bourne Town Hall Trust, a charity which is raising funds to restore the building, re-instate the clock tower (together with the original clock and bell) and convert the building into an accessible arts centre for the local community.
+In March 2018 ownership of the building passed to a new entity, Bourne Town Hall Trust, a charity which is raising funds to restore the building, re-instate the clock tower (together with the original clock and bell) and convert the building into an accessible arts centre for the local community, which would also feature an 80 seat auditorium in the former courtroom.

 In early 2025, a grant of £3.3 million was awarded for restoration work, including restoring the clock tower.
 Bourne United Charities provided further funding to the trust.
+Work began in early 2026, and is expected to be completed in spring 2027.